01 Feb Top 5 Portable Digital Pianos Under $1000 – REVIEW | LOWER PRICE

 The connectivity in this piano is also impressive with 2 pro quality 1/4″ audio outputs, a stereo audio input (which can be used for a mic), a USB/MIDI output to device, and a USB thumbdrive input for loading, recording, playing, and saving song recordings.
 But what makes the PX-S3000 super outstanding is how super impressive it is as a piano when you play it, hear it, experience it, and as a full orchestra, synth, organ, vintage electric piano, and one-man band with backing tracks.

-When you combine the hundreds of very cool and useful features in this instrument along with its small, compact size and other capabilities including having battery power to go anywhere…in our opinion the PX-S3000 is unbeatable right now under $1000 and even up to $1500 for a self-contained portable digital piano.
+When you combine the hundreds of very cool and useful features in this instrument along with its small, compact size and other capabilities including having battery power to go anywhere…in our opinion the PX-S3100 is unbeatable right now under $1000 for a self-contained portable digital piano.

-By the way, just so you know, even though this is an obviously glowing review of the PX-S3000, we tell it like it is, we don’t work for any of the manufacturers and don’t get paid for our reviews.
-We just happen to really love this product, especially as compared to what the other brands have to offer right now.
+By the way, just so you know, even though this is an obviously glowing review of the PX-S3100, we tell it like it is, we don’t work for any of the manufacturers and don’t get paid for our reviews.
+We just happen to really love this product, especially as compared to what the other brands have to offer right now with regard to the features in this model.

 The cabinet design is very unique as compared to any other portable digital piano out there by offering a smooth top control panel with a “no-button” flat surface and a lighted LED touch-sensor “virtual button” technology that only appears when the instrument is powered on and then it works great and easy to see in dark environments too.
 When you put all that together with an amazing 3-sensor, linear graded/piano-weighted key action and grand piano sound that has never existed under $1000 on any instrument, this piano really has a huge “WOW factor” when you see it and play it.